smdz-studios/docs-smdz-studio/scripts/toggle-minimap.md

 ### Server
 - `minimap:server:checkPerm`

 ## 🛠️ **TROUBLESHOOTING:**
-1. Script does not run: Check the folder name is exactly fast_repair_sergioomdz.
+1. Script does not run: Check the ACE permissions.
-2. NPC or particles not appearing: Make sure the model, animation, and particle names exist and are typed correctly.
-Try different offsets or scales.
-3. Uncaught TypeError: Failed to fetch: Your NUI files (HTML, JS) may be missing or not loading.
-Check your resource structure.

 ## 🔄 **UPDATES:**
-- There are **NO** plans to add script updates during 2025 and early 2026.
+- There are **NO** plans to add script updates during 2025 and early 2026. **Anyway, this resource is open source, edit it however you like :)**
-- **STEPS:** *Backup config → replace folder → restore config → restart.*

-## 📬 **SUPPORT:**
+## 📬 **NEED HELP?:**
-Include version, framework, logs, reproduction steps.
+Open an ticket in my Discord server or visit SUPPORT section.